whage/thesis/thesis.md

 > to implement a static checker that given any program in your language (a) always terminates, (b) is sound,
 > and (c) is complete. [@cse-341, p.15]

-Static typing, dynamic typing and type safety are often.
-Regardless of whether type checking happens statically (before running the program) or dynamically (during running the program), a language may or may not be called safe, we'll see examples later when discussing the type systems of specific languages.
+Regardless of whether type checking happens statically (before running the program) or dynamically (while the program is running), a language may or may not be called safe.
 For example, there might be operations that would pass type checking but produce an error during runtime, like division by zero.
 Enhancing a type system so that it could protect against division by zero erros would make it too restrictive (too many programs would be ruled out as ill-formed).
 It is not possible to predict statically that an expression would evaluate to zero, so if we want our language to be safe, we need to add dynamic (runtime) checks.
 Even though it is not part of the static type system, such a language is still considered safe. [@pfpl-2016]

 ## Formal soundness: preservation and progress
 Formally, a language can be called "sound" or "type safe" if the following properties hold [@pfpl-2016]: